Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 Remove-AzureRmChildFoo -ResourceId <String> [-PassThru] [-WhatIf] [-Confirm]
 ```

-The first parameter set has required `-ResourceGroupName`, `-ParentName` and `-Name` parameters, which allows the user to explicitly provide the identity properties of the child resource that they want to delete.
+The first parameter set has required `-ResourceGroupName`, `-FooName` and `-Name` parameters, which allows the user to explicitly provide the identity properties of the child resource that they want to delete.
 The second parameter has a required `-FooObject` parameter, which allows the user to pipe the result of the parent resource's `Get-*` and `Set/Update-*` cmdlets to this cmdlet, as well as a required `-Name` parameter.
 The third parameter has a required `-InputObject` parameter, which allows the user to pipe the result of the `Get-*` and `Set/Update-*` cmdlets to this cmdlet and delete the corresponding child resource.
 The fourth parameter has a required `-ResourceId` parameter, which allows the user to delete the specific child resource by resource id.

 #### C# example